apace100/origins-docs/docs/types/entity_action_types/spawn_entity.md

     "tag": "{NoAI:1b,IsBaby:1,HandItems:[{id:\"minecraft:gold_block\",Count:1},{}]}"
 }
 ```

-This action will spawn a baby zombie holding a gold block at the position, without AI (will not move or act in any way).
+This example will spawn a baby Zombie holding a Gold Block that has no AI at the position of the entity.